softgitron/Project-Tetrahedron/README.md

 *"Pushes boundaries of the computer hardware"*

 ## What is Project Tetrahedron?
 Project Tetraedron is a desktop pc assembly and software project.
-Project started with three goals:
+Project started with three main goals:

 Computer should be...
 - almost compleatly silent
 - fully virtualised